E-junkie Shopping Cart and Digital Delivery

 Just a few thoughts…maybe you have some ideas too.

-If God is a person (…is a Being, not just an impersonal Force, but rather has a personality, and is capable of ), then I really can’t expect God to follow a predictable formula like he is a math equation.
+If God is a person (…is a Being, not just an impersonal Force, but rather has a personality, and is capable of relationship), then I really can’t expect God to follow a predictable formula like he is a math equation.

 My other relationships function in a similar way.
 They aren’t clear cut and palpable.
 They are more opaque and protean.
 I wonder if God switches things up precisely so we don’t depersonalize him, (among other reasons, I’m sure).